WebbKodsFrilansaren/FrontendingForBackenders/README.md

+# DEPCRATED / PAUSED: This repo is paused for the moment.

 # FrontEndingForBackenders ©2023 WebbKodsLärlingen

 Simple GUI for adding HTML elements and stylizing their CSS code for faster and more convenient prototyping.